dfernandez79/barman/README.md

 ### Browser

-_Barman_ doesn't have any external dependency, you can load it directly or with [AMD]:
+_Barman_ doesn't have any dependency to be used, you can load it directly or using [AMD]:

 * **dist/barman.min.js**: minimized with a [source map] link for easy debugging.
 * **dist/barman.js**: full source.